-(ii) Price risk
+(iii) Price risk

 Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting similar financial instruments traded in the market.
 The Company's overall market positions are monitored on a regular basis by the directors.
-Please also refer to the sensitivity disclosure included in note 14(d).